jeremiahflaga/jeremiahflaga.github.io-OLD/other-pages/resume-2018/resume-2018.md

           <strong>Lesson(s) Learned:</strong>
         </p>
         <p class="indented">
           This is where I was first exposed to DDD, because our employer made us study DDD because we will be using it in an in-house project.
-But I was not involved in the in-house project
+But I was not lucky to be involved in the in-house project because the employement of three junior developers, which inlcuded me, lasted for only 6 months.
+          <br /><br />
+          I just saw the initial structure of the project.
+I saw that there was a <code>Core</code> module, which I now understand to be the module which holds the business rules in the project.
+There was also an <code>Infrastructure</code> module, which holds the data layer and some other parts of the system.
+There was no presentation layer yet during the time that I saw the project.
         </p>
       </td>
     </tr>